-Smart phones, like most technology, are both a blessing and a curse.
+Smartphones, like most technology, are both a blessing and a curse.
 We’ve never had more access to information — literally at our fingertips — than we do today.
-But because of this, many of us struggle to keep and maintain proper balance between our work (or online) lives, and the real lives we’re living relationally in front of us.
+But because of this, many of us struggle to keep and maintain a proper balance between our work (or online) lives and the real lives we’re living relationally in front of us.

 Our children learn from what they see us doing.
-“Do what I say and not what I do” is not a very effective method of parenting.
+“Do what I say and not what I do” is not a very effective parenting method.
 They are learning their screen habits from us.
 Terrifying, isn’t it?
 And while our faces are buried in our phones, I can promise you that we are missing out on some truly magical moments!
-We have to learn to look up, to put our phones down, and unplug.
+We have to learn to look up, put our phones down, and unplug.

-Keeping Balance with Your Smart Phone as a Mom
+Keeping Balance with Your Phone as a Mom

 We have to model appropriate screen time behavior.